After MIM, Identity Panel?

 The MIM Lifecycle

 Most organizations are in the process of moving some or all of their IT assets to the cloud – if they have not already done so.
-Microsoft are gradually rolling out the Azure AD features, such that already many MIM workloads can be replaced (often in an improved manner).
+Microsoft is gradually rolling out Microsoft Entra ID (formerly Azure AD) features, such that already many MIM workloads can be replaced (often in an improved manner).

 Why not simply a “MIM in the cloud”?
 It might make for an easy migration, but it would probably not be an optimal solution in a cloud world.
 Put another way – the world has moved on, and it is possible to do better than MIM.
-Anyway, we can say with some certainty that there will never be a “MIM in the cloud”, and while an excellent platform for the cloud generation of identity management systems, Azure AD may never fully replace all MIM functionality.
+Anyway, we can say with some certainty that there will never be a “MIM in the cloud”, and while an excellent platform for the cloud generation of identity management systems, Microsoft Entra ID (formerly Azure AD) may never fully replace all MIM functionality.

 After MIM

-MIM is excellent at orchestrating complex identity lifecycles, dealing with multiple sources of truth, synchronizing passwords to legacy systems (that cannot support modern authentication), and generally manage on-premises users and groups.
-There are platforms that can replace MIM.
-Some of these are competitive with the Microsoft platform or simply do not fit comfortably into the Microsoft identity stack, some are more oriented towards governance, or address a vertical market.
+MIM is excellent at orchestrating complex identity lifecycles, dealing with multiple sources of truth, synchronizing passwords to legacy systems (that cannot support modern authentication), and generally managing on-premises users and groups.
+Some platforms can replace MIM.
+Some of these are competitive with the Microsoft platform or simply do not fit comfortably into the Microsoft identity stack, some are more oriented towards governance or address a vertical market.
 A few stand out from the pack, SoftwareIDM’s Identity Panel Suite being one such case.

-- It has an intimate understanding of MIM (and Azure AD Connect), having been originally written as a system to manage MIM, to display and report on MIM identity data, and to plug gaps in MIM’s capabilities
+• It has an intimate understanding of MIM (and Microsoft Entra Connect), having been originally written as a system to manage MIM, to display and report on MIM identity data, and to plug gaps in MIM’s capabilities

-- It is Microsoft-friendly, using AD or Azure AD as its own authentication mechanisms, and seeks to plug gaps in the Microsoft feature set rather than to replace the Microsoft identity stack (though there are overlaps)
+• It is Microsoft-friendly, using AD or Microsoft Entra ID as its authentication mechanisms, and seeks to plug gaps in the Microsoft feature set rather than replace the Microsoft identity stack (though there are overlaps)

-- It is almost* a total feature for feature replacement for MIM – though it, too, is not “MIM in the cloud” (the authors having also concluded that they can improve on MIM)
+• It is almost* a total feature-for-feature replacement for MIM – though it, too, is not “MIM in the cloud” (the authors have also concluded that they can improve on MIM)

 * There are a (very) few workloads that the Identity Panel Suite does not attempt to reproduce – always for good reason.
-For example, self-service password reset is better done by Azure AD.
+For example, a self-service password reset is better done by Microsoft Entra ID.

-For these reasons Oxford Computer Training, which has been in a large part dedicated to MIM throughout its lifecycle, is taking a considerable interest in the Identity Panel Suite.
-We have put on a number of webinars, written blogs, and we are now writing training courses it.
-In this article we introduce Identity Panel Suite, and direct you towards further information.
+For these reasons, Oxford Computer Training, which has been in a large part dedicated to MIM throughout its lifecycle, is taking a considerable interest in the Identity Panel Suite.
+We have put on several webinars, and written blogs, and we are now writing training courses it.
+In this article, we introduce Identity Panel Suite and direct you to further information.

 Identity Panel Suite

-It can also let you know if someone changes the production configuration of Microsoft Identity Manager (MIM), Azure AD Connect, or Identity Panel Suite itself.
+It can also let you know if someone changes the production configuration of Microsoft Identity Manager (MIM), Microsoft Entra Connect, or Identity Panel Suite itself.

 The Applications

-- Test Panel does not have an equivalent in MIM, though it is perhaps something which should have been – an application for rigorous testing of a MIM implementation (or any system for synchronizing your identities).
+• Test Panel does not have an equivalent in MIM, though it is perhaps something that should have been – an application for rigorous testing of a MIM implementation (or any system for synchronizing your identities).

 While we can make these rough equivalences with MIM, they also stand alone, offering many features and capabilities that MIM does not have.